 After completing the evaluation process based on reports by scholars from Greek and other Universities and Research Centers, the research proposals that will be funded by RCH are the following (in alphabetical order under the surname of the applicant and presented according to the funding category):

-- Bourlessas Panagiotis, of Urban Studies, Gran Sasso Science Institute (L’Aquila) & Scuola Universitaria Superiore Sant’Anna (Pisa)
+- Bourlessas Panagiotis, Dr. of Urban Studies, Gran Sasso Science Institute (L’Aquila) & Scuola Universitaria Superiore Sant’Anna (Pisa)

 Title: “ The ‘virtual tourist gaze’ in a city of crisis: Digital geographies and virtually mediated reterritorializations of Athens “

 Summary: Amidst Athens’ mounting touristification, which is being instrumentalized by City Authorities to cope with financial crisis and urban austerity, this research project attempts a critical geographic analysis of the city’s ongoing reterritorializations as produced by and through the virtualities of tourism.
 Going beyond the mere representational, as common reductionist views on virtuality have it, the project conceives of ‘reterritorialization’ as the performative outcome of two parallel and mutually constitutive elements: first, of visuality, referring to what and how is rendered visible/invisible and through what circuits; and second, of materiality, referring to the involved human/non-human bodies and practices.
 Respective to this conception, two research questions guide the proposed research: First, how is Athens (re)made through online touristic visual products: what city is rendered ‘visible’ and what city ‘invisible’ to the ‘tourist gaze’, and through what digital circuits that practically shape this gaze?
 Second, how is the virtual tourist gaze practised in material urban space: through which bodily practices and what are the subjectivities performed throughout?